Gouravlohar/Nutrify/README.md

 ---

 Thank you for using Nutrify!
-We hope it helps you make healthier food choices.
+We hope it helps you make healthier food choices.😁